IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - `Entity Framework Core`
 - `Visual Studio Integration`

-An `Application Installation` dialogue will pop up showing the progress of downloading and installing Modules and Metadata for the Application, once it's finished it will show `Process complete.` and you can click the `CLOSE` button:
+An `Application Installation` dialogue will pop up showing the progress of downloading and installing Modules and Metadata for the Application, once it's finished it will hide automatically:

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-new-app.mp4"></video></p>